superpythontalks/sqltalk/README.md

-# sqltalk
+# Talk: An Introduction on SQL Databases using Pandas and SQLAlchemy

-An Introduction on SQL Databases using Pandas and SQLAlchemy Given by Nicholas A. Del Grosso on March 8, 2017 at Ludwig-Maximillians-Üniversität in Munich, Germany
+Given by Nicholas A. Del Grosso on March 8, 2017 at Ludwig-Maximillians-Üniversität in Munich, Germany

 ## Talk Goals